astutulus/SimEcosystem/README.md

                            └─── Fox

 - Every Entity has a Position (in pixels on the screen)
-- Every LivingThing has a Birthday (time of day when spawned by player) and a Lifespan (in minutes of player time)
+- Every LivingThing has a DateTime "Birthday" (e.g. a moment ago when spawned), and a Lifespan (e.g. 2 minutes)
 - Every Animal looks for it's required Food.
 - etc.